lookingforcharlie/dalle-icon-generator/NOTES.md

 4. In the frontend, the imagesUrl becomes an Array of String, we need loop through imagesUrl to render multiple icons on the page

 ## Adding shape and style option for generating icons

+## What's next?

+1. Add Indication at Landing Page
+2. Perhaps add a demo video how to use it.
+3. Add footer
+4. Replace the user options with images
+5. Modify Stripe settings if go Production: toggle to Production mode, set different keys on Amplify
+6. Setup PostgreSql locally: don't mess up with the users database, when developing locally.
+7. use S3 locally by Mock?
+Create a different bucket